mrmans0n/localio/README.md

 `:password`                 | **DEPRECATED** This is deprecated starting version 0.1.0.
 Please remove it.
 `:client_id`                | (Req.)
 Your Google CLIENT ID.
 `:client_secret`            | (Req.)
 Your Google CLIENT SECRET.
-`:access_token`             | Your generated access token.
-You will get it the first time you log in and give permissions to your generated Google Developer Console application.

 Please take into account that from version 0.1.0 of Localio onwards we are using **Google OAuth2 authentication**, as the previous one with login/password has been deprecated by Google and cannot be access anymore starting April 20th 2015.